Naman-mahi/MarketplaceAPI/README.md

 # Marketplace-API

 ## Description
 This project is a RESTful API for a marketplace application.
-It provides endpoints for managing products, users, rewards, referrals, coupons, and advertisements.
+It provides endpoints for managing products, users, rewards, referrals, coupons, advertisements, banners and dealer products.

 ## Features
 - User authentication and authorization